griff4692/CashCow/README.md

 - [ ] Navigate to profile to view created, backed, and starred projects
 - [ ] Reward backers
 - [ ] Real-time querying
-- [ ] Browse projects by category and sub-criteria
+- [ ] Browse projects by category and sub-criteriaf

 ## Design Docs
 * [View Wireframes][views]